-He has two decades of experience in public policy research and analysis, and his work has been cited by a broad range of media outlets, academic publications, and scholars.
-A brief sampling includes CBS, PBS, Investor’s Business Daily, Yahoo News, Vanderbilt University, the University of Texas at Austin, multiple Ph.D. economists and scientists, Encyclopedia Britannica, Elsevier Health Sciences, the International Journal of Sciences: Basic and Applied Research, the Oklahoma Department of Labor, and the education ministry of Northern Ireland.
+Agresti has two decades of experience in public policy research, and his work has been cited by a diverse range of organizations and individuals.
+A very brief sample includes CBS, PBS, Fox News, Yahoo News, Vanderbilt University, the University of Texas at Austin, Encyclopedia Britannica, Elsevier Health Sciences, the International Journal of Sciences, the Oklahoma Department of Labor, and the Association of American Medical Colleges.

-Agresti holds a bachelor of science in mechanical engineering from Brown University, and he previously worked as a designer of jet aircraft engines, a technical sales professional, and chief engineer of a firm that customizes helicopters.
+Agresti holds a bachelor of science in mechanical engineering from Brown University, and he previously worked as a designer of jet aircraft engines, a technical sales professional, and the chief engineer of a firm that customizes helicopters.
 This background in the physical sciences allows him to apply practical, empirical approaches to the often capricious world of public policy.
 He is also the author of Rational Conclusions, a meticulously researched and scholarly acclaimed book evidencing factual support for the Bible across a broad array of academic disciplines.

 Television: Agresti has appeared on the WBRZ Morning Show (ABC), The Real Story with Gretchen Carlson (Fox News), WAFB’s 9 New This Morning (CBS), Michelle Malkin Investigates (CRTV), Varney & Co.
-(Fox Business), Tipping Point with Liz Wheeler (One America News), and the 700 Club (CBN).
+(Fox Business), Tipping Point with Liz Wheeler (One America News), the 700 Club (CBN), and others.

-Radio: He has been a guest on The Rich Valdes Show (nationally syndicated), The Jim Engster Show (NPR), the George Jarkesy Show (nationally syndicated), It’s a New Day (WFYL), Everyday Heroes (Wall Street Business Network), the Exceptional Conservative Show (WNJC), the Rod Arquette Show (KNRS), the Rob Schilling Show (WINA), and numerous other programs.
+Radio: He has been a guest on The Rich Valdes Show (nationally syndicated), The Jim Engster Show (NPR), The Eric Metaxas Show (nationally syndicated on 200+ stations), Everyday Heroes (Wall Street Business Network), the Rod Arquette Show (KNRS), the Rob Schilling Show (WINA), and numerous other programs.

 Print: Jim has authored analyses that have been published by the Daily Caller, Gale Cengage Learning, the Foundation for Economic Education, Wall Street Journal, the Washington Examiner, Life News, the Reason Foundation, the Jefferson Policy Journal, Crisis Magazine, TheBlaze, and dozens of other publications.

-Speaking Engagements: He has spoken in numerous venues and has been the keynote speaker for events at Brown University, Morris County College, varied churches, and the Manhattan Libertarian Party.
+Speaking Engagements: He has spoken in many venues and has been the keynote speaker for events at Brown University, Morris County College, varied churches, and the Manhattan Libertarian Party.